An00bIS47/Homekit/README.md

 CPPFLAGS += -DHAP_PLUGIN_USE_LED=1
 ```

+## On-Board Button

+The on-board button can be used for:
+* single press: Cycle through the different WiFi modes
+* double press: Set WiFi mode to default
+* hold: Delete config
+* long hold: Delete all pairings and delete config (Factory reset)

+## Indicator NeoPixel

+If enabled, a NeoPixel is used for indicating which WiFi mode in use.

+Once online it will blink 3 times with the color green (0x00FF00) and will go off.

+Defined colors for the specific WiFi mode:
+* Access Point: cyan (0x00FFFF)
+* Multi: magenta (0xFF00FF)
+* WPS: yellow (0xFFFF00)
+* SmartConfig: orange (0xFFA500)
+* BLE provisioning: blue (0x0000FF)
+* AP provisioning: purple (0x780078)

 ## Cryptography

 This project uses by default mbedtls and libsodium for cryptography.
 WolfSSL is also support but commented out in the makefile. (will be removed completely)

 ## Used Libraries